nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 11.md

 Alright.
 So you take seven points of electric, you take seven points of damage.
 Six of that is from electricity and the other one is just a sonic boom that hits your ears.
 And then she's going to cast, field.
 Oh.

 That was anticlimactic.
 I was hoping for better.
 I'd go with what we got.
 Okay.
-Carson, you're up.
+Karsten, you're up.

 I'm up.
 I'm gonna whack the girl right there by me.
 Okay.
 Boom.
 Chaka locka.